trampgeek/moodle-qtype_coderunner/Readme.md

 actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
 Students do not see hidden rows but markers and other staff do.

+'instructorhtml' is a special version of 'epiloguehtml' that is displayed only to teachers.

 If a 'testresults' field is present, there can also be a 'columnformats' field.
 This should have one format specifier per table column and each format specifier